 However, it is important to understand the set procedures prior to participating in this holy ritual.
 Below, we've outlined the steps involved in detail, which can help you prepare.
 Thank you for contributing to our service.
 We're delighted to honor you.

-On holidays, at yahrzeits or at joyous occasions like bar and bat mitzvahs, guests who may not be familiar with the synagogue routine are often honored with various synagogue honors which can be confusing to the non-initiated.
+At Shabbat services, holidays, or joyous occasions like bar and bat mitzvahs, guests who may not be familiar with the synagogue routine are often honored with various synagogue honors which can be confusing to the non-initiated.
 This guide should be helpful in navigating these rituals and allow you to feel more confident when you are called up to the bimah.

 Sometimes known as Petichah, this honor is simply a matter of opening the doors and curtains of the ark while a prayer is recited and then closing them once more at its conclusion.
 Sometimes one person is called for this honor and other times two people may share the honor.
 When the gabbai sends you up, stand on one side or the other of the ark (two people should stand on opposite sides).
 When the rabbi indicates that it is time to open the ark, slide the doors to either side.
 The person on the right facing the ark is next to the cord for the curtains and should pull down on the cord and open the curtain.
 Remain alongside the ark until the reading is completed.
 When the rabbi indicates that it is time to close the ark, pull on the cord to close the curtain and slide the doors together.
 After that, return to your seat.
 If you are opening the ark for the taking out of the Torah, join the procession as it is taken around the sanctuary.
 Then go back to your seat as you pass it.

 Carrying the Torah